Utah Spousal Support Attorney

 Based on these factors, the court will determine whether or not spousal support should be awarded, and how much.
 Depending on the circumstances, the court will also need to determine which type of spousal support to award.

 Divorced or divorcing couples may receive spousal support temporarily, as a lump sum, or on a long-term schedule.
 The type of support you receive depends greatly on your earning capacity, your financial situation, and, most importantly, the length of your marriage.
 As a rule, the length of the marriage will often correspond to the duration of spousal support payments.
 However, there are exceptions.

 The court may use temporary orders to provide short-term financial help during the divorce process, or they may help a spouse as he or she goes to school or studies a trade to increase his or her earning capacity.
 Long-term support, on the other hand, is usually awarded to spouses who are unable to increase their earning capacity, or to those who have been married for a longer period of time.

 It’s also important to note that spousal support payments will end whenever the receiving spouse remarries or moves in with a romantic partner.
 If the paying spouse remarries, however, he or she will still need to pay spousal support.

-Contact a South Jordan Spousal Support Lawyer Today!
+Contact a Utah Spousal Support Lawyer Today!

 Whether you’re establishing a spousal support agreement or need help amending an existing support order, our firm can help you.
 We have ample experience working with complex and difficult divorce cases, and our attorneys know what to do to protect your financial interests.